OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 ### 3. CRD

 It is very convenient to spin up your Spark History Server.
-From your JupyterLab Notebook Terminal, simply apply:
+From your JupyterLab Notebook **Terminal**, simply apply:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: kubricks.kubricks.io/v1